 - Understanding your business and its economic prospects.

 - Analyzing your financial and operational records.
-The appraiser then “recasts” your financials for use in business appraisal.
+The appraiser then adjusts or “recasts” your financials for use in business appraisal.

 - Communicating with the client.

 Some additional costs: regular business re-appraisals and consulting fees

 Many business appraisals need to be repeated on a regular basis.
 An example is a partner buy-sell agreement – business is typically re-valued at least yearly.
 Needless to say, you will incur additional costs for each business appraisal prepared for you.

 Business appraisal is not worth much unless the client understands it and can use it.
 Often, business appraisers act as consultants to interpret their results – to the client’s partners, tax authorities, courts and parties to a business sale transaction.
 Again, the client bears the additional costs every time.